 Person applying for this position must have citizenship of the Republic of Armenia, be polite, punctual, balanced, have ability of taking initiatives, creative mind and sense of responsibility, as well as abilities of learning fast and completing the set tasks in short terms.

-Salary: 150,000-230,000 AMD depending on experience and level of knowledge.
+Salary: 150,000-230,000 AMD without taxes, depending on experience and level of knowledge.

 Application procedure:

-Interested persons should send the mentioned documents to e-mail address armeniajobs@dexisonline.com and mention the position title in the subject line of the e-mail (“Declarations’ analysis specialist”).
+Interested persons should send the mentioned documents by 26 November, 2021 to e-mail address armeniajobs@dexisonline.com and mention the position title in the subject line of the e-mail (“Declarations’ analysis specialist”).
 List of necessary documents to be submitted by the applicant:

 - CV (in Armenian or English),